mccright/rand-notes/How-can-you-prepare-for-retirement.md

-## How Can You Prepare for Retirement?
+## Preparing for Retirement

 Regardless of your current age, all of us are getting older.
-At some age many of us want to stop the *grind* of daily work to generate an income -- to *retire*.
+At some age many of us want to stop the *grind* of daily work to generate an income -- to [*retire*](https://en.wikipedia.org/wiki/Retirement).
 For any given individual, *retirement* may mean something different.
 For most of us it will be unrecognizable from commercials showing healthy *retirees* on sailing yachts or at beach mansions.
 In the United States, though, entertaining our retirement ideas will require an income stream.
 [Note 1](https://github.com/mccright/rand-notes/blob/master/How-can-you-prepare-for-retirement.md#NOTES)

 Even if we needed or wanted to continue 'working' for income, many of us will suffer physical and/or cognitive decline in ways that will make doing so impractical.